South Korea lifts president's martial law decree after lawmakers vote against it

 Yoon’s move was the first declaration of martial law since the country’s democratization in 1987.
 The country’s last previous martial law was in October 1979, following the assassination of former military dictator Park Chung-hee.

+“He has nothing to lose,” said Seiler, comparing Yoon’s move to the Hail Mary pass in American football, where he hoped for a slim chance of success.

+Now Yoon faces likely impeachment, a scenario that was also possible before he made the bold move, Seiler said.

-Natalia Slavney, research analyst at the Stimson Center’s 38 North website that focuses on Korean affairs, said Yoon’s imposition of martial law was “a serious backslide of democracy in South Korea” that followed a “worrying trend of abuse” since he took office in 2022.
+Natalia Slavney, research analyst at the Stimson Center’s 38 North website that focuses on Korean affairs, said Yoon’s imposition of martial law was “a serious backslide of democracy" that followed a “worrying trend of abuse” since he took office in 2022.

-Park, the country's first female president, was ousted from office and imprisoned for bribery and other crimes in 2017.

-Associated Press writers Hyung-jin Kim in Seoul, South Korea, and Matt Lee and Didi Tang in Washington contributed to this report.
+Associated Press writers Hyung-jin Kim in Seoul, South Korea, and Matt Lee, Didi Tang and Tara Copp in Washington contributed to this report.

 Credit: AP